strapdata/elassandra/docs/elassandra/source/operations.rst

 Open, close, index
 __________________

-Open and close operations allow to close and open an elasticsearch index.
+Open and close operations allow to close and open an Elasticsearch index.
 Even if the Cassandra secondary index remains in the CQL schema while the index is closed, it has no overhead, it's just a dummy function call.
-Obviously, when several elasticsearch indices are associated to the same Cassandra table, data are indexed in opened indices, but not in closed ones.
+Obviously, when several Elasticsearch indices are associated to the same Cassandra table, data are indexed in opened indices, but not in closed ones.

 .. code::